The Next Generation (TNG) Season 7

-47310.2: When the Enterprise searches for the missing medical ship Fleming in
+47310.2: The Enterprise is searching for the missing medical ship Fleming in

 the Hekaras Corridor - the only safe route through an area filled with tetryon

-has been disabled by a Federation buoy, and the Enterprise is attacked the same
+has been immobilized by a Federation buoy.
+The Enterprise suffers from the same

 and Serova, brother and sister from Hekaras, want to prevent all ships from

-engaging warp drive in the corridor, for they think warp drive destroys the
+engaging warp drive in the corridor, for they think warp drive causes cumulative

 fabric of space.
-Serova sacrifices herself by opening a subspace rift in which
+Serova sacrifices herself by initiating a warp core breach on

-her ship is destroyed, thereby proving that their theory is correct.
-The
+her ship, which opens a subspace rift, thereby proving that their theory is correct.

 Federation declares a general warp speed limit of Warp 5, to prevent further